FAQ • Frequently asked questions

 (from: APA: "Transgender People, Gender Identity and Gender Expression.")

 - Educate yourself about transgender issues by reading books, attending conferences, and consulting with transgender experts.
-Be aware of your attitudes concerning people with gender-nonconforming appearance or behavior.
+Be aware of your attitudes concerning people with gender-nonconforming or non-binary appearance or behavior.

 - Confront transphobia when you encounter it.
 If a friend is telling a joke that makes fun of trans people, tell them you don't like it and tell them why.
 If someone at work is spreading misinformation about trans people, tell them what you know from your experience.
 If someone is speaking hatefully about trans people, speak up and tell them what you think.
 The bottom line is, don't let transphobic behavior go unremarked.